farmshare

 Okay, Now I'm Completely Overwhelmed!

 Our kitchen counter, covered with this week's farmshare bountyMy kitchen counter, covered with this week's farmshare bountyWhat am I going to do with all of this stuff?
 It's taking over my kitchen!
 My fridge is still nearly full from last week's Harmony Valley vegetables!
 My fruit share includes an entire bag full of apricots!
 I've been eating salad greens and sautee mix non-stop for weeks!
 I don't know if I can eat another basil vinaigrette.
+And now that there are tomatoes - blessed, delicious tomatoes - it occurs to me that nobody else in my family will touch them.

 Read more »